Below are commonly asked questions.

 When do I come back?

 Depending on how the treatment went and the response of your body, your practitioner will let you know when to return for a follow up.
-Generally, this is between 1 and 2 weeks.
+Generally, this is 2 weeks or more.

 How often do I need treatment?